 This chart shows the U.S. Federal Minimum Wage in relationship to the Youth Unemployment Rate*.
 Also shown is the Real Minimum Wage (adjusted for inflation**).
 Note the relationship between Youth Unemployment and periods of recession.
 Note also that in periods of falling Real Minimum Wage, Youth Unemployment also fell.
-Other than during the late 1990s (which could have been characterized as a period of near-full employment, or perhaps even a labor shortage), increases in the minimum wage corresponded to increases in Youth Unemployment.
+Other than during the late 1990s and late 2010s (which could have been characterized as periods of near-full employment, or perhaps even labor shortages), increases in the minimum wage corresponded to increases in Youth Unemployment.
 Don't be fooled; The laws of economics (supply, demand, price, cost) have not been repealed.
-The rising cost of labor will lead to fewer laborers.
+Ceteris paribus, a rising cost of labor leads to fewer laborers.
+During periods of strong economic growth, natural wages increase, and the minimum wage has a reduced effect.
+Unfortunately, the inverse is true during periods of recession: An artificially-high wage will lead to higher than natural unemployment.

 Lots of interesting dynamics here, open to debate and discussion.